 Despite Harrelson being attracted to the first Venom movie because of Fleischer, the director will not return for the sequel.

 "Well, you know, Ruben Fleischer did Zombieland, directed it, so that was a big part of it.
 And also, Tom Hardy.
 I really respect him and think he's one of the great actors.
 So that, coupled with what is a really wonderful script, I felt like I kind of should, you know?
-Roll of the dice."
+Roll of the dice," he told Collider.

 Most presumed this meant Fleischer and Harrelson were planning to work together on the second film.

-However, it's been reported that Fleischer will be too busy working on Zombieland 2 to return for Venom 2 and Andy Serkis has been hired to direct the Venom sequel for Sony.
+However, Fleischer was too busy working on Zombieland 2 to return for Venom 2 so Andy Serkis was hired to direct the sequel for Sony.
 Serkis said: "It's a fantastic franchise and I'm honoured to be asked to direct it.
 It feels like a very contemporary story."

 Michelle Williams has made it clear she's going to enjoy working with her new director.